ultral/ultral.github.io/life/remote-work-en.md

 First of all, you should split your work & home activities.
 Your brain should understand if it is working time or home time.
 There are some simple examples:
 * Don't eat in front of the laptop.
 Do it in a dining room.
-* Create a workspace: a comfortable chair, table, lamp etc.
+* Create a workspace: a comfortable chair, table, lamp, etc.
-* Walk alongside you block before work.
+* Walk alongside your block before work.
 * Walk during lunch.

 The main idea is to create a trigger.
 You have to switch your mind from home mode to work mode and back.
 I use life hack for that: slippers.
 Let me clarify: